(for Bachelor of Arts degree students)

 applying for employment or graduate school.
 Second, the portfolio is a tool to

-be used by the student, department Honours Advisory Committee, and faculty
+be used by the student, the Geography department's Honours Advisory Committee

 project advisor to identify areas of improvement, potential project topics, and

 Students should submit their application materials to the department assistant.

 The department Honours Advisory Committee (HAC) will then identify a potential

 project supervisor, if one has not already been selected.
 Students are